Working to make government more effective

 Trump has also engaged in on-off threats of tariffs on Canada and Mexico despite trade between the three being governed by the US-Mexico-Canada Agreement which was negotiated during his first Presidency.
 He has said that the aim of these tariffs are to stop the flow of fentanyl and illegal migrants over the border.
 There is now a temporary exemption for about half goods traded.

-However, president Trump has persisted with tariffs on Chinese imports, introduced at the beginning of March.
+However, President Trump persisted with tariffs on Chinese imports, introduced at the beginning of March.

-But president Trump has also imposed a general tariff on all steel and aluminium imports into the US which took effect on 12 March (at 4.00 am GMT).
-He briefly threatened to double the tariff on Canadian imports – but has removed this when now the Premier of Ontario backed down on his counter-threat of a 25% surcharge Canadian electricity exports to the NE US.
+But President Trump also imposed a general tariff on all steel and aluminium imports into the US which took effect on 12 March.
+He briefly threatened to double the tariff on Canadian imports – but has removed this when now the Premier of Ontario backed down on his counter-threat of a 25 per cent surcharge Canadian electricity exports to the NE US.

-At the end of March, president Trump imposed new 25% tariffs on car imports to the US – this hits UK car makers (cars are the UK’s biggest manufacturing export to the US) but has much more severe effects on Canada, Mexico, Germany and South Korea.
+At the end of March, President Trump imposed new 25 per cent tariffs on car imports to the US – this hits UK car makers (cars are the UK’s biggest manufacturing export to the US) but has much more severe effects on Canada, Mexico, Germany and South Korea.
 Those tariffs came into force on 2 April.

 What happened on “Liberation Day”?